mhdsadique/lavoda/README.md

 Lovoda is one of the most popular online marts.
 Necklaces, Rings, Bracelets, etc all these types of fashionable products you can buy here.

-1.  we assign the task to each student.

-## Assign task:
-Here is the students name & there assign task:-

-- Nitesh :- Homepage & Navbar -
-               Nitesh has completed the HTML navbar part and homepage in 3 days

-- Sadipe :- cart page
-                 He also complated in 3 days

-- Waris :- necklace & Ring part -
-                    He also complated in 3 days

-- SHIVAJI :- Checkout page & Payment page -
-                       We all completed the project in 3 days

-- Shital :- Signin/Login -
-                  Shital completed the sign in page of both HTML & css part in 3 days